Studio Foam Kits

-* Please note may will be air holes or "birthmarks" that can not be control or replace.
-If you need to see a picture what it looks like please let us know.
+* Please note: there may be air holes or "birthmarks" that cannot be controlled or replaced.
+If you need to see a picture of what it looks like please let us know.

-* Vacuum pack orders- We vacuum pack the foam to reduce on shipping cost.
-All Vacuum pack packages will have to be open right away and give the foam 1-2 days to come back to its original shape.
-It will look a little misshaped and not measure to correct size until after you let it expand back out.
-Foam N' More will not be responsible for vacuum packages that are damage or have missing pieces (that have not been open) for more then 2 weeks upon delivery.
+* Vacuum packed orders- We vacuum pack the foam to reduce on shipping cost.
+All Vacuum packed packages will have to be opened right away and you will need to give the foam 1-2 days to come back to it's original shape.
+It will look a little misshaped and not measure to it's correct size until after you let it expand back out.
+Foam N' More will not be responsible for vacuumed packages that are damaged or have missing pieces (that have not been open) for more then 2 weeks upon delivery.

 Please note: When comparing different types of Acoustic foam with other companies it is most important to look at the density and ILD of the foam.
 All of our acoustic foam has a 1.7lbs density and ILD of 70.
 Please email us for the specs sheet and we'll be more than happy to provide it to you.